CrusheerPL/AlleBlockV2/README.md

 Recommended ad-blocker: uBlock Origin.

-**NOTE:** Some rules will not work with uBO-based built-in Brave Browser's ad-blocker - the browser is responsible for that, not filters.
+**NOTE:** Some of these rules may not work properly with uBO-based built-in Brave Browser's ad-blocker, and that's a browser's fault.